croz-ltd/nrich/nrich-excel/README.md

 ## Usage

-To be able to create reports users should inject `ExcelReportService` and call `File createExcelReport(CreateExcelReportRequest request)` method.
+To be able to create reports users should inject `ExcelReportService` and call `void createExcelReport(CreateExcelReportRequest request)` method.

 Method accepts argument of type `CreateExcelReportRequest` when processing report `ExcelReportService` will then call `Object[][] resolveMultiRowData(int start, int limit)` method